Interpreter Tools and Strategies by Domain

 - Prioritize sleep.
 Aim for 7 to 9 hours when possible.
 Cognitive capacity directly reflects how well your nervous system has recovered.

-- Demand-Control Schema for understanding the relationship between assignment demand and your available internal resources.
+- Use the Demand-Control Schema to increase understanding of the relationship between assignment demands and your available internal resources.

-- Interpreter Wellness Assessment for a deeper look at burnout and long-term capacity.
+- Take the Interpreter Wellness Assessment for a deeper look at signs of vicarious trauma, burnout and long-term resilience.

 Emotional Impact